AICorpGlobal/Delegactor/docs/ActorFramework.md

 # Delegactor ActorFramework (CSP)
+# In-house ActorFramework

-We have decided to build an actor like Framework that should be simple and easy to use and maintain.
-This is inspired from the following frame_works such as
+We have decided to build an inhouse actor ActorFramework that will be simple and easy to build and maintain for us. rather than depending on a general purpose heavy weight ActorFramework such as

 - Orleans
 - Akka
-- Service Fabric Actors
 - Proto Actor.

-we found that we often don't need a general purpose heavy weight ActorFramework on top of it we need to see for reliability and simplicity.

-NOTE: This work is part of a white paper that I'm drafting.

 ## Business requirement

-We need to be able to run concurrent transations and perform entity updates in a scalable and reliable manner.
+We need to be able to run concurrent transations and perform entity updates in a scalable manner.

-key areas that we can be used are
+key areas that we will be using this are

-- Keeping track of concurrent updates
+- Keeping track of order updates
 - Payment transations
 - Gps Feed updates and related data
 - Inventory counts